aferodeveloper/AferoSwiftSDK/Docs/Quickstart.md

 ## Protocols

-The following are amoong the protocols are defined by `Afero`, and are required for this example.
+The following are among the protocols are defined by `Afero`, and are required for this example.

 ```swift